zabop/mapboxDebug/topics/readme.md

 # t0

 Save [`t0.html`](https://github.com/zabop/mapboxDebug/blob/master/topics/t0.html) and open it in a browser.
-Make sure you see a green square.
+Make sure you see a blue square.

 Edit the file to achieve the following.